IDeaLab-uni-graz/amml-python-template/README.md

 In case one decides to use the **Docker Python interpreter**, it is also necessary to do:

 - [ ] Make sure to have access to the gpu's in the Docker container (e.g., with the flag `--gpus all`)
-- [ ] Make sure to expose the host network to the Docker container (e.g., with the flag `--add-host=host.docker.internal:host-gateway`)
+- [ ] Make sure to expose the host network to the Docker container (e.g., with the flag `--add-host=host.docker.internal:host-gateway` locally or `--add-host=host.docker.internal:10.18.74.13` on Hydra)
   - Alternatively, one can set the container to use the same network as the host using `--network host`, but this does not work with Jupyter and PyCharm - in such case, replace `host.docker.internal` address with `localhost` in the source code and config
+  - Note that using the host network mode for the Docker container does **not** work in general on Hydra for all users

 ## Structure